RHCyber-Security-Inst/RH-Shodan-Eye/README.md

 * Performing any hacks without written permission is illegal ..!
 ***

-# Install RH|Shodan ey on linux:
+# Install RH-Shodan Eye on linux:
 ****

-cd rh|shodan
+cd rh-shodan

 pip3 install -r requirements.txt
 ****

-# How to use Shodan Eye
+# How to use RH-Shodan Eye
-python3 rh|shodan.py
+python3 rh-shodan.py

 (You will be asked for a Shodan API key)

 Have fun ..! 😃
 ****

-# Contact to coder
-Social Networks - Connect

-## Buy me a coffee
-I have developed Shodan Eye because I am passionate about this.
-Donations are one of the many ways to support what I do.